 Community Service Reporting Instructions

 To report your Community Service hours, please complete the online form.
 Before you submit your hours, please review the information above for community service eligibility requirements.
-Any applicant who knowingly submits false or misleading information is ineligible to receive a Nevada Promise Scholarship.
+Any applicant who knowingly submits false or misleading information will be ineligible to receive a Nevada Promise Scholarship.